LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 ### Karate Club Graph

 As already mentioned, the first network used to test the SIR model is the Karate Club graph.
 The model has been created with the disease transmission probability *p=0.1*, a minimum amount of time steps for the infected individuals <img src="https://latex.codecogs.com/svg.image?\inline&space;T_i&space;=&space;10"/>, the transition probability ( from I to R ) *q=0.2*, and only 1 infected individual at the beginning, <img src="https://latex.codecogs.com/svg.image?\inline&space;i_0"/>.
 The graph below shows the evolution of the fraction of nodes in S,I,R. As can be seen, the number of susceptible individuals decreases rapidly, and then there is an equally rapid growth in the number of infected individuals.
 The curve of infected individuals, therefore, grows until it reaches a maximum peak, after which the number of infected individuals begins to decrease until it disappears.
 The moment this decrease begins, the number begins to increase rapidly until it reaches the total number of individuals.
 This is because the infected individuals gradually recover from the virus, and thus will no longer be infected.
-This algorithm ends when all individuals are in the R state, and thus the virus has been eradicated.
+The algorithm ends when all individuals are in the R state, and thus the virus has been eradicated.

-The gif below shows the evolution of the spread epidemic in the Karate Club network.
+The graphic and the animation below show how the state of the nodes changes during the execution of the SIR model.
 <table><tr>
 <td>  <img src="./images/Karate_club/curves.png"/> </td>
 <td> <img src="./images/Karate_club/gif/anim.gif"/> </td>